HKU-BAL/Clair3/README.md

 `CreateTensorPileup`| Generate variant candidate tensors using pileup for training or calling.
 `CreateTensorFullAlignment`| Generate variant candidate tensors using phased full-alignment for training or calling.
 `GetTruth`| Extract the variants from a truth VCF.
 Input: VCF; Reference FASTA if the VCF contains asterisks in ALT field.
-`MergeVcf` | Merge pileup and full alignment VCF/GVCF.
+`MergeVcf` | Merge pileup and full-alignment VCF/GVCF.
 `RealignReads` | Reads local realignment for Illumina platform.
-`SelectCandidates`| Select pileup candidates for full alignment calling.
+`SelectCandidates`| Select pileup candidates for full-alignment calling.
 `SelectHetSnp` | Select heterozygous SNP candidates for whatshap phasing.
-`SelectQual` | Select quality cut-off for phasing and full alignment calling globally from all candidates.
+`SelectQual` | Select quality cut-off for phasing and full-alignment calling globally from all candidates.
 `SortVcf` | Sort VCF file according to variants start position and contig name.
 `SplitExtendBed` | Split bed file regions according to the contig name and extend bed region.
 `UnifyRepresentation` | Representation unification for candidate site and true variant.